Skip to main content

 How Does Participatory Grantmaking Work?

-• Identifying community needs and funding gaps
+• Request community input regarding local needs and funding gaps

-• Grant phase: When making the grant
+• Award phase: When making the grant

 It’s important to note that the above opportunities also have limitations.
 We’ll review these drawbacks in more detail shortly, but grantmakers and communities should work together to modify these processes based on their needs and goals.